Erryo/Programming/README.md

 ## Contributing

-Contributions are accepted.
+Contributions are welcome, especially optimisations.
 If you encounter any issues while using the code, please report them through GitHub issues.

 ## Hints For me